 Keynote has a number of shapes that can be used in presentations, including lines, geometric shapes, and freeform curves.
 To add a shape:

-- 1. Click on the Shapes button in the toolbar and select a shape type. - ▼ Shapes - Once the shape has been added, click on it once to select it and move it where you want it to appear in your presentation. - Use the handles to resize the shape (hold down the Shift key as you resize a shape to constrain its proportions). - To duplicate a shape, hold down the Option key on your keyboard as you drag it. - Some shapes allow you to add text.
+Click on the Shapes button in the toolbar and select a shape type.

+- 2. Once the shape has been added, click on it once to select it and move it where you want it to appear in your presentation. - 3.
+Use the handles to resize the shape (hold down the Shift key as you resize a shape to constrain its proportions). - To duplicate a shape, hold down the Option key on your keyboard as you drag it. - Some shapes allow you to add text.
 To add text to a shape, double-click inside of it and begin typing.
 You can use the Text Inspector and the Fonts button to change the appearance of your text.

 To draw a freeform shape, select the Freeform shape tool and click on the canvas to add individual points.
-To close your shape, click on the first point.
-To add a curve between two points, click and drag on one of the points.
-Click and drag in the opposite direction of the curve.
+To add a curve between two points, click and hold on one of the points as you drag with the cursor.
+You will need to drag in the opposite direction of the curve you want to create.